bugsnag/bugsnag-api-ruby/README.md

 API usage requires authentication.
-You can authenticate using either your Bugsnag account's [auth token](https://bugsnag.com/docs/api#account-authentication) or with your Bugsnag user's email address and password.
+You can authenticate using either your Bugsnag account's [auth token](https://bugsnag.com/docs/api#account-authentication) or with your Bugsnag [user credentials](https://bugsnag.com/docs/api#user-authentication).

 ```ruby
 # Authenticate with your Bugsnag account's auth token